Alan Shadrake: Repercussions

-Before Shadrake's book was published, Yale University had plans to establish a liberal arts college (Yale-NUS) in conjunction with the National University of Singapore.
+Before Shadrake's book was published, Yale University had plans to establish a liberal arts college in conjunction with the National University of Singapore.
 Four Yale professors took issue with the question of academic freedom in a nation that hinders freedom of expression and, in light of the Shadrake verdict, asked the University administrators to reconsider establishing the college.
 They were unsuccessful, and Yale-NUS opened its doors in 2011.

 Personal life

 Shadrake was born in Essex in England.
-After working with several local weeklies and a news agency in Bolton, Lancashire, he joined the Daily Express in Manchester.
-He resigned in 1962 to freelance in West Berlin six months after the Berlin Wall was built and stayed until 1967.
-He returned to freelance in London and to start writing his first book The Yellow Pimpernels: Escape Stories of the Berlin Wall.
-In 1984 he moved to Santa Monica, California, where he freelanced with Star, Globe and the National Enquirer as well as UK and Australian magazines and tabloids.
-After his third marriage to a Korean American ended in disaster in 1997 he moved to Las Vegas.
-In 2002 he was invited by the Singapore government to write travel features to attract American tourists - and stayed to marry his fourth wife - this time a Chinese Singaporean.
-While freelancing for Australian and UK publications he began researching his Once a Jolly Hangman book which resulted in his arrest in 2010.
+After his third marriage to a Korean American ended in 1997 he moved to Las Vegas.
+In 2002 he was invited by the Singapore government to write travel features to attract American tourists.
+He stayed to marry his fourth wife, a Chinese Singaporean.

 He has four children, six grandchildren and five great grandchildren.